MicrosoftDocs/bi-shared-docs/docs/analysis-services/instances/configure-service-accounts-analysis-services.md

 >
 >  See [Configure HTTP Access to Analysis Services on Internet Information Services &#40;IIS&#41; 8.0](../../analysis-services/instances/configure-http-access-to-analysis-services-on-iis-8-0.md) for file permission information related to IIS configuration and [!INCLUDE[ssASnoversion](../includes/ssasnoversion-md.md)].

- All file system permissions required for server operations─ including permissions needed for loading and unloading databases from a designated data folder─ are assigned by SQL Server Setup during installation.
+ All file system permissions required for server operations, including permissions needed for loading and unloading databases from a designated data folder, are assigned by SQL Server Setup during installation.

  The permission holder on data files, program file executables, configuration files, log files, and temporary files is a local security group created by SQL Server Setup.